nabiljdaoud/gradient-to-cost-function-data-science-intro-000/README.md

 ![regression-scatter.png](./regression-scatter.png)

-And we when we just plotted how RSS changes as we change one variable of our regression line, $m$ or $b$, we note how this looks like a curve, and call it our cost curve.
+And we when we plotted how RSS changes as we change one variable of our regression line, $m$ or $b$, we note how this looks like a curve, and call it our cost curve.

 ```python